g8os/home/docs/grid/setup/dev.md

   This blueprint will install the **auto discovery service** which will auto discover all G8OS nodes that were setup to connect to the same ZeroTier network.

-  Alternatively you can also manually add a G8OS node to the grid with following blueprint:
+  Alternatively you can also manually add a G8OS node to the resourcepool with following blueprint:

   ```
   node.g8os__525400123456: